 It is inspired by all of our teachers & students past & present.
-It is a synergy of our combined practice spanning over 75 years collectively!
+It is a synergy of our many years of dedicated practice!
 Our contribution is infused with our other skills- past, present and ongoing.
 See our individual biogs for more details about who brings what.

 The Yogasara practices include an in-depth exploration of the following: